Lesson 2

 RGB Color Encoding

-• Today all monitors and graphics cards support the so-called “16 million color encoding”
+• Today all monitors and graphics cards support the so-called “24-bit color depth” (16 millions of colors!)

 • An RGB triplet is encoded by a computer using three 8-bit integer values; for example, in C++ one could use a type like the following: